Lemon coriander couscous recipe under 15 mins is so flavorful, so south Indian. Learn how to cook couscous to suit south Indian taste buds.

 How is couscous different from semolilna/ rava?
 Semolina or rava is raw and it is simply cream of wheat.
 Couscous is a cooked version, which is rolled/ processed through several steps like steaming, rolling in flour and sieving etc. Result, we can easily prepare/ cook and fluffy results.

 The couscous cooking instructions will be given in the package itself.
 Mine says, soak 4 parts couscous, 5 parts hot water until everything is absorbed.
-That is if you take 4 Tbsp (or a small cup) of couscous, add 5 tbsp (same cup) of hot boiling water.
+That is if you take 4 tablespoon (or a small cup) of couscous, add 5 tablespoon (same cup) of hot boiling water.
 Fluff and use in your recipe.

 Lemon coriander couscous | South Indian couscous recipe